-1. Exclude for 5 days.
-If you have no symptoms or your symptoms are resolving after 5 days you may return to school.
+- 1. Excluded for 10 days from the date the positive swab was collected OR - 2.
+Exclude for 5 days.
+If you have no symptoms or your symptoms are resolving after 5 days, you may return to school by wearing a mask for an additional 5 days.